 The Travel Guide to the Peninsula de Nicoya, Costa Rica, with detailed Maps, Hotels and Tourist Information

-Eight km south of Samara you find one of Costa Rica's most beautiful beaches.
+Eight km south of Samara you find one of Costa Rica's most stunning beaches.
 The wide crescent bay of Playa Carrillo looks

 almost Caribbean with its white-sand beach lined by coconut palms and clear, turquoise waters.

-The bay of Carrillo is protected on both sides by rocky headlands so that the water is calm and well suited swimming and snorkeling.
+Rocky headlands protect the bay of Carrillo on both sides so that the water is calm and well suited swimming and snorkeling.

-A luxurious 2-lane boulevard parallels the beach and you find easy parking for your car along with picnic tables and chairs shaded by palm trees.
+A luxurious 2-lane boulevard parallels the beach and you find easy parking for your car along with picnic tables shaded by palm trees.

 Apart from that the beach of Carrillo is delightfully undeveloped: no buildings, hotels or restaurants spoil the tropical paradise flair.